-Looking at the criteria I employed to evaluate previous approaches, this idea comes out pretty good because it’s:
+Looking at the criteria, I tried to evaluate previous approaches.
+This idea comes out pretty good because it’s:

-- Readable – I believe that the readability is on a par with fat models: when I read a PostManager class, or a PostQuerySet class, I know I’m talking about things to do filtering and/or manipulating collections of Posts;
+Readable - I believe that the readability is on a par with fat models: when I read a PostManager class or a PostQuerySet class, I know I’m talking about things to do, filtering and manipulating collections of Posts.

-- DRY – that’s why I like the idea better than completely custom service classes.
-Querysets are used very often in a Django framework.
+DRY - I like the idea better than custom service classes.
+Querysets are used very often in the Django framework.
 You use querysets when limiting the scope of generic views, working with permissions, or writing Django admin actions!
-They’re everywhere which is why I strongly believe in this solution;
+They’re everywhere.

-- Optimized – querysets are built with collections of objects in mind.
-Rather than looping over a set of Posts, setting each status and saving them individually, which would take n updates, you can issue just one query.
-This is possible in vast majority of data models, provided you use a relational database.
+Optimized - querysets are built with collections of objects in mind.
+Rather than looping over a set of Posts, setting each status, and saving them individually, which would take n updates, you can issue just one query.
+This is possible in most data models, provided you use a relational database.

-But no approach is perfect and this one has some disadvantages as well – it makes checking business rules a bit more complicated and integrations may become more difficult.
+But no approach is perfect, and this one has some disadvantages as well – it makes checking business rules a bit more complicated, and integrations may become more complex.

-First, checking business logic when bearing only one Post in mind is simple: you either publish the post if it’s approved, or raise an exception if it’s still a draft.
-With sets of Posts, that becomes complicated, because you might get a set of objects with different statuses.
+First, checking business logic when bearing only one Post in mind is simple: you either publish the post if approved or raise an exception if it’s still a draft.
+With sets of Posts, that becomes complicated because you might get a set of objects with different statuses.

 In principle, you will want to employ two general strategies:

-- In some cases you will want to only update those objects that conform to the rule.
-For example, there is no harm in publishing only 5 posts even if a set of 10 was passed on a corporate blog.
+In some cases, you will want only to update those objects that conform to the rule.
+For example, there is no harm in publishing only five posts, even if a set of 10 was passed on to a corporate blog.
 Just inform the user that you published 5 out of 10 posts they asked for, say they need to work on the remaining ones, and you’re good.

-- In some cases, you will want to fail early if not all passed objects conform to the rule.
-For example, there is no point in booking the user’s journey if only 2 out of three 3 airplane tickets are available.
+Sometimes, you will want to fail early if not all passed objects conform to the rule.
+For example, there is no point in booking the user’s journey if only 2 out of three three airplane tickets are available.

-A general rule that I came up with is that case 1 applies to cases which only update the individual passed objects without modifying or creating a related object.
-For example, you only change the status field of n Posts but it does not affect anything else.
+A general rule I came up with is that case 1 applies to circumstances that only update the individual passed objects without modifying or creating a related entity.
+For example, you only change the status field of n Posts, but it does not affect anything else.

 Case 2 will generally apply when the action modifies or creates some related objects.
-There is no point in compiling a subset of passed Posts if you are building an e-book out of them.
+There is no point in compiling a subset of passed Posts if you build an ebook out of them.

 Still, your mileage will vary.

 Second point – integrations.
-As I said previously, this approach works nicely with atomicity and transactions provided by relational databases.
+As I said, this approach works nicely with atomicity and transactions provided by relational databases.
 But what if you need to communicate with an external service?

-Again, you might run into one of 3 general scenarios:
+Again, you might run into one of three general scenarios:

-- If you’re a service with a mature, robust API that allows for batch actions, you’re in luck.
-Not only there is very little you need to do, but the queryset/manager approach will potentially save you not only from unoptimised DB queries, but also network requests.
+- You're in luck if you’re a service with a mature, robust API that allows for batch actions.
+Not only is there very little you need to do, but the queryset/manager approach will potentially save you not only from unoptimized DB queries but also network requests.

-A lot of APIs do do that.
+A lot of APIs do that.
 You can submit a batch of payments to PayPal.
-You can submit a batch of emails to Sendgrid or Mailgun, etc.
+You can submit a bunch of emails to Sendgrid or Mailgun, etc.

-- You're doomed.
+You're doomed.
 But at least you're not doomed by the queryset approach.
-You basically default to calling the action in a loop for every object.
+You default to calling the action in a loop for every object.

-That sums up my take on different approaches to organising business logic code in Django projects.
+That sums up my take on organizing business logic code in Django projects.